Trout Fishing Guide: Complete Guide to Catching Rainbow, Brown, Brook, and Lake Trout

 Fly Fishing for Trout

-A 9-foot, 5-weight fly rod is the best all-around trout fly rod for beginners.
-It can handle dry flies, nymphs, and small streamers.
+A 9-foot, 5-weight rod is the do-everything choice for beginners.
+It will throw dry flies, drift nymphs, and toss small streamers without a fuss.

 Best Dry Flies for Trout